 Tiered storage offerings today are designed to align with business needs – from the most critical of data to the “let’s just keep in in case we need it someday”, and everything in between.
 These offerings have appeared to meet the specific need for cloud-based storage, but at a cost that lines up with value perceived of the data being stored.

-Amazon storage provide several solutions for different types of data: S3 for “HOT” and Glacier for “COLD” data.
-You can find in this article the last updates of Glacier’s pricing and retrieval options.Continue reading →
+Amazon Web Services provide several storage options for different types of data: S3 for “HOT” and Glacier for “COLD” data.
+In this article, you can find the last updates of Amazon Glacier’s pricing and retrieval options.Continue reading →